 What are some example zones or areas of trust as it would apply to a partner relationship?

 If the topic of ‘loss of trust’ is part of your discussion these days, build a list specifically for you of the different areas that are valuable to your family system.
 Then rate the current score for trust.
 You will likely find differences for the zones, as some people can hold good trust in one area and have minimal trust in another.

 As you work on some of these trust areas, it is possible for trauma responses to soften.
 Your system will no longer feel like it is in a crisis.
 You can begin to imagine a future and move out of such a present-day experience.
 As long as people feel like they cannot trust and cannot be trusted, a natural progression is towards self-loathing and the shame cycle.
 This prompts continued drug or alcohol use and a never-ending cycle until families become estranged or people pass away from their addictions.

 Breaking out of this cycle happens mainly through actions and acknowledging the disease concept you are working to heal.
 Over-reliance on words doesn’t seem to work well, as people are skeptical they can trust those words.
 Through a disease concept, you can feel less defensive of your past.
 This also moves you away from concepts of “my fault” and other self-critical positions.

-This exercise is very helpful as it deepens your discussion around trust.
+This exercise is very helpful as it deepens your discussion around trust in addiction recovery.
 Through that, you can feel empowered and hopeful that something can be done.
 This principle is useful for the trust topic and is also applicable to other things as well.
 If we can go deeper into a problem and break it into components, often it becomes more manageable.
 You begin to feel that you might not be able to change the whole problem today, but could make some progress in one small area.
 Those repeated small improvements are what leads to lasting, large-scale change.

 Making headway on positive, small things is a powerful way to really change your life.